 Ideally, a Wi-Fi network is something you should set up once and then never have to think about it until it's time to replace it.

 This is a pretty common issue.
-You have great Wi-Fi in the kitchen or living room, but when you go downstairs or to the bedroom and things are slow or intermittent.
+You have great Wi-Fi in the kitchen or living room, but when you go downstairs, or to the bedroom, the connection quality drops.
 If everything is working well in parts of your home that are close to the router or that aren't blocked by things not Wi-Fi friendly — the walls of your bathroom are notorious Wi-Fi signal blockers because of the special drywall used and all the copper pipes inside them — you could be the perfect candidate for a wireless repeater instead of setting up a whole new network.

 A Wi-Fi Extender is a cheap way to fix a single dead spot in your Wi-Fi coverage, but there are drawbacks.

 You also will have a new network name (known as an SSID) to use when connecting to the extender instead of the router itself.
 This can be a bit of a pain if you move in and out of a room that needs an extender very often.
-Quality Wi-Fi Eetenders run between $30 and $150 dollars depending on the network type, so if you need multiple fast 802.11ac extenders it might be more practical to set up a mesh network.
+Quality Wi-Fi Extenders run between $30 and $150 depending on the network type, so if you need multiple fast 802.11ac extenders, it might be more practical to set up a mesh network.

 These drawbacks aside, a simple Wi-Fi Extender is an easy way to fix a single dead spot and a great idea if the rest of your Wi-Fi network is working well.
-If you're in the market for one, we can recommend Netgear's simple extender that plugs directly into a wall socket for home use.
+If you're in the market for one, we can recommend one of Netgear's extenders that plugs directly into a wall socket for home use.